-EIB ‘haunted’ by decision to fund Slovenian coal plant8.
-March 2013. / SEE Energy News
+EIB ‘haunted’ by decision to fund Slovenian coal plant, SEE Energy News

 An annual European Investment Bank (EIB) conference in Brussels on 28 February was eclipsed by colourful protests against a controversial EIB-funded Slovenian coal plant, described by a senior bank source as “one of those projects that tends to haunt you”.